There are three major races in America that come to most of our minds right away:

 - 10 Cheapest Places To Live In New Jersey

-How We Determined The Cities In New Jersey With The Largest Native American Population For 2019
+How We Determined The Cities In new jersey With The Largest Native American Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: